LaunchCodeEducation/skills-back-end-java/java4python/data-structures-and-collections/README.md

 Double jesseGrade = students.get(name);
 ```

 Looping through a map is slightly more complex than it is for lists.
-Let's look at the foreach loop from this example:
+Let's look at the for-each loop from this example:

 ```java
 for (Map.Entry<String, Double> student : students.entrySet()) {